Skip to content

 For further information regarding the process to change your name on your passport, review the U.S. State Department Change or Correct a Passport webpage.

-For further information regarding the process of updating your passport gender marker, review the National Center for Transgender Equality Know Your Rights: Passports webpage.
+For further information on this process and FAQ, review the Advocates for Trans Equality Know Your Rights: Passports webpage.

 If you are a minor traveling abroad, you may be able to travel to another country without either one of your parents.
 You may be required to provide a notarized written consent letter from both parents.
 Minors interested in traveling without their parents should contact the embassy to address admissibility questions.